Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Numerical experiments

 \section{Numerical experiments}

 In this section, we investigate the performance of our methods through numerical simulations in a black-box setting and compare them with existing algorithms.
 We focus our study on Algorithm \ref{alg:MCrelaxedMomentMatching}, that we call the \emph{relaxed moment-matching (RMM)} algorithm when $r \equiv 0$ and the \emph{proximal relaxed moment-matching (PRMM)} otherwise.
-We also consider VRB algorithm from \cite{li2016}, whose implementation for an exponential family is described in Algorithm \ref{alg:VRBalgorithm}.
-It is shown in Section \ref{subsubsection:vrb} that the VRB algorithm can be interpreted as an Euclidean version of our novel RMM algorithm.
+Note that Algorithm \ref{alg:idealizedBPG} is an idealized algorithm and cannot be implemented in general.~ We also consider the VRB algorithm from \cite{li2016}, whose implementation for an exponential family is described by Equation \eqref{eq:vrbUpdate}.
+It is shown in Section \ref{ssec:comparisonExistingMethods} that the VRB algorithm can be interpreted as an Euclidean version of our novel RMM algorithm.
 However, when $\alpha \in (0,1]$, $f_{\pi}^{(\alpha)}$ is not smooth relatively to the Euclidean distance (see Proposition \ref{prop:counterexample}) while it is smooth relatively to the Bregman divergence $d_A$ (see Proposition \ref{prop:relativeProperties}).
 Therefore, the comparison between the RMM and PRMM algorithms with the VRB method might allow to assess the use of the Bregman divergence instead of the Euclidean distance on a numerical basis.
-We also use this comparison to assess the role of the regularizer, which is a feature of our approach, but not of \cite{li2016}.
+We also use this comparison to assess the role of the regularizer, which is a feature of our approach, but not of the one of \cite{li2016}.

 Additional numerical experiments are presented in Appendix \ref{section:suppNumericalExperiments}.
 In particular, the influence of the parameters $\alpha$ and $\tau$ and of the regularizer $r$ is studied in Appendix \ref{section:suppNumericalExperiments}.1 using a Gaussian toy example.
 In Appendix \ref{section:suppNumericalExperiments}.2, we provide additional comparison between the RMM and the VRB algorithms.
 We now turn to a Bayesian regression task, which allows us to compare the RMM, PRMM and VRB algorithms on a realistic problem and understand better the interest of using the Bregman geometry.
 We also use this example to show how our PRMM algorithm allows to compensate for a misspecified prior by adding a regularizer.